 Accounts Payable – It is actually the amount that a company has to pay its vendors and suppliers for goods and services received.
 It is therefore treated as a liability in the books of accounts.
 Once payment is made, the liability is converted to expenses.
-Since the goods have been taken on credit for a certain period a track has to be kept of the contracted due date of payment.
+Since the goods have been taken on credit for a certain period a track has to be kept off the contracted due date of payment.
 Large companies have thousands of such payable items and this is one reason why they prefer to outsource Accounts Payable Services.
-Missing a payment deadline by oversight or poor monitoring can tarnish the market reputation of the company.
+Missing a payment deadline for oversight or poor monitoring can tarnish the market reputation of the company.

-Accounts Receivable – As the name suggests, it is amounts to be received by the company against goods and services given on credit and is therefore treated as an asset in the books of accounts.
+Accounts Receivable – As the name suggests, it amounts to be received by the company against goods and services are given on credit and is therefore treated as an asset in the books of accounts.
 After a payment is received it is treated as an income.
 The company has to closely monitor the inflow of funds as payment defaults will put a stress on the cash flow and working capital requirements.
 This is also why firms prefer to outsource Accounts Receivable Services to specialist agencies that have the capability to recover even stubborn and long outstanding debts.

 How do accounts payable and accounts receivable have a direct bearing on the health of a company?